BeardedPlatypus/Functional.NetCDF/README.md

     interface IQuery with
         member this.Execute (repository: IRepository) : unit =

-            // Retrieve the id by finding the first component that defines
+            // Retrieve the id by finding the first component that defines a time component.
-	    // a time component.
-In the case of UGRID files, this is a variable
+            // In the case of UGRID files, this is a variable that has a standard_name attribute
-	    // that has a standard_name attribute set to "time". let id =
+            // set to "time".
-	        (repository.RetrieveVariablesWithAttributeWithValue ("standard_name", "time"))
+            let id = (repository.RetrieveVariablesWithAttributeWithValue ("standard_name", "time"))
                      |> Seq.head

-            // The time variable should always have a "units" attribute, that
+            // The time variable should always have a "units" attribute, that defines a string
-	    // defines a string as "<time-quantity> since <date>", for example
-	    // "seconds since 2021-06-14 00:00:00 +00:00"
+            // as "<time-quantity> since <date>", for example "seconds since 2021-06-14 00:00:00 +00:00"
-            let unitsString = repository.RetrieveAttribute (id, "units")
+            let unitsString = repository.RetrieveVariableAttribute (id, "units")
-            let (timeStep: string, startTime: DateTime) = interpretUnitsString unitsString
+            let (timeStep: string, startTime: DateTime) =
+                interpretUnitsString (unitsString.Values |> Seq.head)

             this.StartTime <- startTime

-            // The "time" variable is a 1D sequence of doubles, we will convert
+            // The "time" variable is a 1D sequence of doubles, we will convert this to time spans
-	    // this to time spans by using the <time-quantity> obtained from the
+            // by using the <time-quantity> obtained from the units string. let value : IVariableValue<double> = repository.RetrieveVariableValue<double> id
-	    // units string.
-            let value : IVariableValue<double> = repository.RetrieveVariableValue<double> id

             let fTimeStep =